 This definition hits the nail on the head.
 There is something wrong with treating girls as objects to be evaluated.
 How are her hair, makeup and clothing?
 How well does she perform on stage?
 It's preposterous for anyone to support this.

 This is not coming from an "armchair psychologist" but the APA itself.
-The real research shows that girls who see their bodies or looks as a source of reward develop low self-esteem, eating disorders and feelings of depression (see references below).
+The real research shows that girls who see their bodies or looks as a source of reward develop low self-esteem, eating disorders and feelings of depression.
 Why shouldn't parents be outraged by this?
-Are the psychologists, advocates and professors wrong too or is it just parents?
+Are the psychologists, advocates and professors wrong, too, or is it just parents?
 It is hard enough for teenage girls to deal with beauty pressures yet these girls are starting as toddlers and children.

 - slide 3 of 6

 If you research the meaning of exploitation you will find that it means that one person benefits from another's vulnerability.
 These parents are making money from the innocence and "beauty" of their children, meanwhile skirting around child labor law issues.